Alex7722/macro_AA/EER_Paper/scopus_data/cleaning_scopus_data.md

-New Script for cleaning the missing articles and references extracting in Scopus
+Script for cleaning the missing articles and references extracting in Scopus
 ================
 Aurélien Goutsmedt
-/ Last compiled on 2021-03-31
+/ Last compiled on 2021-04-01

   - [1 What is this script for?](#what-is-this-script-for)
   - [2 Loading packages, paths and